russom/DSND-Capstone/Capstone_writeup.md

      .build()
 ```

-Obtaining, in both cases, an improvement in the score:
+Obtaining, in both cases, some improvement in the score:

 _Limited Dataset_
 ```